- 1-year mentored research experience

 Atlanta Center for Translational Research in Endometriosis (ACTRE) is made possible through a Cooperative Research Partnership to Promote Workforce Diversity grant from the Eunice Kennedy Shriver National Institute of Child Health & Human Development (NICHD)

 Morehouse School of Medicine and Emory University have been awarded a unique partnership grant to promote workforce diversity and education in the reproductive sciences and women’s health.
-Eligible sophomore students interested in doctoral careers in reproductive sciences are invited to apply to a 2-year research development program with ACTRE (pronounced “actor”).
+Eligible rising junior and senior students interested in doctoral careers in reproductive sciences are invited to apply to a 1-year research development program with ACTRE (pronounced “actor”).
 The goal of the ACTRE scholar program is to introduce students from under-represented minorities to translational human reproductive research that demonstrates how cellular and molecular biology bridge the way to clinical therapeutic treatments in reproductive medicine.